Natnael772/pshare/README.md

 # Description

 - This project is image sharing and social media platform.
   It is designed to enable storing and sharing of images across the internet.

+# Features
 - Users will have their own account.
 - They are able to store their own images on the cloud.